Feelfeel20088/Feelfeel20088/README.md

-Casual systems programmer / DevOps engineer who enjoys building very funny things.
-I mostly work with Rust, Python, and do a fair bit of reverse-engineering public APIs.
+I'm a systems programmer and DevOps engineer who enjoys building absurdly fun projects.
+I primarily work with Rust and Python, but I'm learning C++ so I don't get annihilated in college.

 Open to working on literally anything.